vaalemax/authserver/README.md

 authorization model that goes beyond a flat list of roles?

 Spring Authorization Server gives you a spec-compliant OAuth2/OIDC implementation.
-It does not give you multi-tenancy, an admin console, or fine-grained authorization: those are architectural problems I have solved myself.
-The features below are the result; the [Interesting Problems Solved](#-interesting-problems-solved) section is the honest account of how they got built.
+It does not give you multi-tenancy, an admin console, scope-gated custom claims, or a way to invalidate a stateless JWT mid-session: those are architectural problems I have solved myself.
+The features below are the result; the [Interesting Problems Solved](#-interesting-problems-solved) section is the honest account of how they got built, including the attempts that didn't work the first time.

 ---